|Elliott Sound Products||Valve Circuit Analysis|

 If what you've read so far looks a bit scary, there's another common error waiting to catch you out - the placement of the standby switch or HT fuse.
 So many problems that could have been sorted out years ago, but they still persist to this day.
 The standby switch/ HT fuse issues will be covered in the next section, as these are part of the power supply.

 While you could be forgiven for thinking that no major manufacturer could possibly screw up a power supply design, sadly, I'm afraid you'd be wrong.
 One of the worst is common with Marshall amps, and is caused by the way the negative bias is derived.
-To blow the internal HT fuse in most Marshall amps, all you have to do is disconnect the power lead (or switch the amp off), wait for about 2 seconds and turn it back on.
+To blow the internal HT fuse in some Marshall amps, all you have to do is disconnect the power lead (or switch the amp off), wait for about 2 seconds and turn it back on.
 All output valves conduct hard because they have almost no bias at all.
-This often blows the high tension fuse and will almost certainly damage the valves to some degree.
+This often blows the internal high tension fuse and will almost certainly damage the valves to some degree.
 The bias voltage takes about 3 seconds to reach a safe value, but discharges to an unsafe voltage in as little as one second when power is removed.
 How stupid is that?
 The reason can be seen in the power supply schematic shown below.

-Figure 13 - Power Supply Schematic
+Figure 13 - Power Supply Schematic (Marshall, Typical)

 Since the output stage negative bias is the most important voltage in the entire amplifier, it beggars belief that pennies would be pinched in this critical application.
 In general, the very best way to obtain the bias voltage is from a separate winding, or at least a tapping on the HV winding.
 Using a separate winding gives the opportunity of full wave rectification, almost instant application of bias voltage, and it can be held up well after the power is removed as a safety precaution.
 However, the negative bias voltage must never be regulated in any way.
 It must vary with mains voltage so that normal operating conditions are maintained as the mains supply varies (which it does all the time).

-Figure 14 - Diode Clamp For Choke Flyback Voltage
+Figure 14 - Diode Clamp For Choke Flyback Voltage (Switch or Fuse)

 It is very common that the filter capacitors used in valve amps (and especially guitar amps) are too small - often far too small.
 In the early days, they had to be limited in value because valve rectifiers can't tolerate high surge currents, but with silicon diodes this constraint is removed.
 The effect of insufficient capacitance is 100/120Hz hum added to the signal when the amp is driven into overload.
 Although this certainly adds to the 'sound' of the amp, the vast majority of guitarists prefer the sound if this hum is suppressed.
 Strangely, Marshall issued a 'service note' instructing repairers to disconnect one of the main filter caps (two of them in a common can).
 Don't believe me?
 See the Service Note for yourself.
 It's important to understand that valve rectifiers are simply a waste of space, and there is nothing they can do that can't be duplicated with a silicon diode and a series resistor (if you want a 'soggy' high voltage rail).